lovasoa/marshmallow_dataclass/README.md

 > Please try it, and open an issue if you have
 > some feedback to give about it.

-This library exports a `NewType` function to create new python types with a custom (de)serialization logic.
+This library exports a `NewType` function to create types that generate [customized marshmallow fields](https://marshmallow.readthedocs.io/en/stable/custom_fields.html#creating-a-field-class).

-All the additional keyword arguments to
-`NewType` are passed to the marshmallow field initializer:
+Keyword arguments to `NewType` are passed to the marshmallow field constructor.

 ```python
 import marshmallow.validate